BetterThanTomorrow/calva/docs/readthedocs/source/customizing.md

 The extras are built from **Clojure Warrior**, created by [Nikita Prokopov, a.k.a. @tonsky](https://tonsky.me)'s.
 Please note that the default styling for `(comment ...)` forms now is to italicize them (instead of dimming).
 This is to promote using `comment` forms to work with the REPL.

 ## Key bindings
-* These key binds replace the default Calva ”prefix”, `ctrl+alt+v` to just `alt+v`: [WebWItch's keybindings.json](https://gist.github.com/conan/aa38688d7daa50804c8a433215dc6dc9) (Please note, that `alt+v` does not work for some locales, but for when it works it is much less clunky than the default prefix).
+* These key binds replace the default Calva ”prefix”, `ctrl+alt+c` to just `alt+v`: [WebWItch's keybindings.json](https://gist.github.com/conan/aa38688d7daa50804c8a433215dc6dc9) (Please note, that `alt+v` does not work for some locales, but for when it works it is much less clunky than the default prefix).
 * Here the Calva key is switched for `ctrl+,`: [manas_marthi's keybindings](https://gist.github.com/pikeview/317f639091f57c3055681b06f0dc791a)
 * [Keybindings for Emacs users](emacs-keybindings.md)